-Why the Laws are Bad
+Why Age Verification Laws are Bad Policy

 No one wants kids accessing adult content — or graphic violence, medical misinformation, Nazi forums or other content inappropriate for minors.
 But requiring ID to access the internet is dangerous for everyone.